-Scenario: you want to migrate your system from a drive smaller than 2 TiB to one bigger than 2 TiB, and the program doesn’t let you
+You want to migrate your system from a drive smaller than 2 TiB to one bigger than 2 TiB, and the program doesn’t let you perform this operation.

 This happens if the old drive is partitioned as MBR and not as GPT.
 The maximum addressable space for the MBR layout is 2 TiB.
 The copy must have the same partitioning layout as the original, but drives bigger than 2 TiB can’t be partitioned as MBR (it’s technically possible, but only the first 2 TiB would be addressable).
 That’s why copying is refused; it’s an unfortunate limitation caused by the shift in technology.